spinnaker/spinnaker.github.io/reference/providers/kubernetes-v2/index.md

 that triggers either when...

 * a new Docker image is uploaded, or
-* your manifest file is changed in Git.
+* your manifest file is changed in Git

 # Reserved Annotations